-When a call for serenity is of the upmost importance, opt for a brown-tinged shade of gray.
-The walls and ceiling of this bedroom are painted with a gray color that has a hint of beige, which softens the gray and almost matches the linen headboard.
+When a call for serenity is of the utmost importance, opt for a brown-tinged shade of gray.
+The walls and ceiling of this bedroom are painted with a gray color that has a hint of beige.
+The undertone softens the gray, and the hue almost perfectly matches the linen headboard.
 Use crisp white linens and just a sprinkling of colorful accents to keep the hue from becoming dingy.

 A barely-gray wall color is the perfect backdrop for these waterfowl drawings.
 While a colorful hue would have added dimension, the gray background gently blends with the ornithological art for a museum-worthy display.
 For continuity, the soft-gray hue repeats through the space -- on the chair and lamp and even on the flooring, which has a gray wash.
 Touches of black on the dresser, in a few of the drawings, and on the chair's stripe ground the space.

 Gray is the perfect bridge between black and white and can be used to soften the high contrast duo.
 In this kitchen, a dark gray backsplash in variegated tones stands in the middle ground between the black soapstone countertops and white cabinetry.
 Crystal knobs and stainless-steel drawer pulls add a hint of sparkle and glitz.

 Break up large expanses of white with gray to create visual interest while maintaining a clean, neutral aesthetic.
 In this kitchen, a white island would have been lost against the white cabinetry and moldings.
 A medium-tone gray provides the right amount of contrast, and the gray paint pairs beautifully with dark hardwood floors.